About Us

 Donna J. King

-Donna J. KingDr.
-Donna King, Esq. serves as President and Director for Victims’ Safe Harbor Foundation, Inc. She received her PhD in Sociology from the University of Central Florida where her dissertation research focused on intimate partner homicides and the prior reporting of physical violence before the killing.
-Her areas of expertise are in domestic violence, social inequalities, law and society, gender, and criminology.
-Donna also holds a juris doctorate from Florida Agricultural & Mechanical University College of Law.
+Dr. Donna King, Esq serves as President and Director for Victims’ Safe Harbor Foundation, Inc. She received her PhD in Sociology from the University of Central Florida where her areas of expertise focused on domestic violence, social inequalities, law and society, gender, and criminology.
+She also holds a juris doctorate from Florida Agricultural & Mechanical University College of Law and is a Florida licensed attorney in good standing.
+She currently serves on the Board of Directors as Secretary of the Florida Partnership to End Domestic Violence, a federally recognized statewide Domestic Violence Coalition.

 Dr. Donna J. King, Esq. on LinkedIn